mau-network/mau/README.md

 * Directories prefixed with `.` are ignored by the application that downloads new content. can be used to unfollow a friend while keeping his old information. or keep posts that are shared by your friends from users that you don't want to follow.

-* `.mau` directory is reserved for friends public key files. saved as `.pgp` in binary format <sup>[?](#why-keys-are-written-in-binary-format)</sup>. each directory file should represent a group of friends. keys can be duplicate (one friend can belong to work and close friend at the same time). account secret/pub key must be named `account.pgp` to make it easy to find among all other keys. `account.pgp` should be the private key export of the PGP identity with subkeys and signatures then symmetrically encrypted with a password of the user choice.
-All friends public keys should be encrypted with the account key[?](#why-are-friends-keys-encrypted)
+* `.mau` directory is reserved for friends' public key files. saved as `.pgp` in binary format <sup>[?](#why-keys-are-written-in-binary-format)</sup>. each directory file should represent a group of friends. keys can be duplicate (one friend can belong to work and a close friend at the same time). account secret/pub key must be named `account.pgp` to make it easy to find among all other keys. `account.pgp` should be the private key export of the PGP identity with subkeys and signatures then symmetrically encrypted with a password of the user choice.
+All friends' public keys should be encrypted with the account key[?](#why-are-friends-keys-encrypted)

 * Files are written in [OpenPGP message format](https://tools.ietf.org/html/rfc4880) which is supported by any OpenPGP implementation.

-* Directories with the same file name suffixed with `.versions` will include the file old versions.
+* Directories with the same file name suffixed with `.versions` will include the file's old versions.

-* Creating a directory with someone key-id-hash is a signal for the sync software to keep it in sync.
+* Creating a directory with someone's key-id-hash is a signal for the sync software to keep it in sync.

-* Having this directory structure will make it easier for the HTTP interface to map request path to directory structure.
+* Having this directory structure will make it easier for the HTTP interface to map the request path to the directory structure.

 * Clients can be instructed to encrypt the file for one key or all contacts in a keyring (rendering the keyring as a group of users).